stasoft91/StonerMuch/README.md

 You are encouraged to secure your exported data (e.g. between imports) yourself.

-Also you are encouraged to take full responsibility for your actions according to the local laws and not to smoke too much :)
+Also mind your local laws and your health :)

 ## Features
 - [x] Add a new puff